 Even if you’re all about that app life, there are plenty of reasons to play Scrabble instead of, or alongside, its many competitors, imitators and proud descendants.

 One of the arguments in favor of Words With Friends and other digital word games is that they often include a mechanic that allows you to compare point values and determine the legality of plays before you make them.
+When you want to make words from letters, you want to know if the word is valid and how much it's worth.
 That’s a good thing.
 It encourages improvisation and lateral thinking, both of which are valuable skills.

 The thing is, so is actually knowing stuff, which Scrabble requires.
 The Scrabble app doesn’t provide a friendly robot that lets you lay down improvised plays until you find one that’s a unit of currency in Papua New Guinea (“toea,” a great word to use up some vowels).
 You still get a friendly robot, but the Scrabble app’s robot chimes in after you play, telling you what your highest-scoring possible play was.